 This is the Shoreham circular walk with a two-mile extension to Otford and back bolted on.
 Walkers should take the opportunity to do a little exploration at Otford, see the virtually unknown Archbishop’s Palace – the victim of Cardinal Wolsey’s rise to power under Henry VIII – and other medieval/tudor buildings.
 Otford also has a railway station, on the same line as Shoreham.
-(You might also like to try Walk 14: Shoreham’s eastern valleys, Walk 16: Shoreham Circular Mk2, which covers some of the same ground but adds in the eastern hill ridge – superb views).
+(You might also like to try Walk 14: Shoreham’s eastern valleys, Walk 16: Shoreham Circular Mk2, and Walk 19: Fackenden Down which also start at Shoreham station).

 Covered on Ordnance Survey Explorer 147 map